BDX-town/Akkoma/docs/docs/configuration/cheatsheet.md

 * `user_agent`: what user agent should we use? (default: `:default`), must be string or `:default`
 * `adapter`: array of adapter options

-### :hackney_pools

-Advanced.
-Tweaks Hackney (http client) connections pools.

-There's three pools used:

-* `:federation` for the federation jobs.
-  You may want this pool max_connections to be at least equal to the number of federator jobs + retry queue jobs.
-* `:media` for rich media, media proxy
-* `:upload` for uploaded media (if using a remote uploader and `proxy_remote: true`)

-For each pool, the options are:

-* `max_connections` - how much connections a pool can hold
-* `timeout` - retention duration for connections

-### :connections_pool

-*For `gun` adapter*

-Settings for HTTP connection pool.

-* `:connection_acquisition_wait` - Timeout to acquire a connection from pool.The total max time is this value multiplied by the number of retries.
-* `connection_acquisition_retries` - Number of attempts to acquire the connection from the pool if it is overloaded.
-Each attempt is timed `:connection_acquisition_wait` apart.
-* `:max_connections` - Maximum number of connections in the pool.
-* `:connect_timeout` - Timeout to connect to the host.
-* `:reclaim_multiplier` - Multiplied by `:max_connections` this will be the maximum number of idle connections that will be reclaimed in case the pool is overloaded.

-### :pools

-*For `gun` adapter*

-Settings for request pools.
-These pools are limited on top of `:connections_pool`.

-There are four pools used:

-* `:federation` for the federation jobs.
-You may want this pool's max_connections to be at least equal to the number of federator jobs + retry queue jobs.
-* `:media` - for rich media, media proxy.
-* `:upload` - for proxying media when a remote uploader is used and `proxy_remote: true`.
-* `:default` - for other requests.

-For each pool, the options are:

-* `:size` - limit to how much requests can be concurrently executed.
-* `:recv_timeout` - timeout while `gun` will wait for response
-* `:max_waiting` - limit to how much requests can be waiting for others to finish, after this is reached, subsequent requests will be dropped.

 ## Captcha

 ### Pleroma.Captcha